Muhamad-Nady/Kaggle-Competitions/Kaggle-Competitions-Titanic/README.md

-# Classifaction Model For Titanic Dataset "Kaggle Competition"
+# Predict of Survived and NonsClassurvived People For Titanic Dataset "Kaggle Competition"